 - Secure SSO solution for Android Enterprise with Hypergate

-- Plan and develop the optimal rollout / migration process
+- Planning and developing the optimal rollout/migration process

 - Configure Android Enterprise in your EMM solution

-- Support from rollout to taking care of the entire staging process (including zero-touch enrolment)
+- Rollout support up to taking over the entire staging process (incl. zero-touch enrolment)

-- Clear visual separation between corporate and personal data
+- Clear visual separation between enterprise and personal data.

-- Use any application from Managed Google Play in the Android Enterprise container
+- Use any application from the Managed Google Play in the Android Enterprise container

-- Benefit from Android Enterprise new features (e.g. Kiosk Mode, COPE mode, zero-touch enrolment)
+- Benefit from the new features of Android Enterprise (e.g. kiosk mode, COPE mode, zero-touch login)

 - Improve the security of the Android device fleet